Terms of Engagement

 • send you communications and provide personal details for marketing purposes (including provision of details to third parties).

-We may retain your information during and after our engagement to comply with our legal requirements or as part of our regular IT back-up and archiving practices and also for professional reasons (e.g. to perform the work under this engagement or to comply with our professional and ethical obligations).
+We may retain your information during and after our engagement to comply with our legal requirements or as part of our regular IT back-up and archiving practices and for professional reasons (e.g. to perform the work under this engagement or to comply with our professional and ethical obligations).
 We will continue to hold such information confidentially.

 We may mention that you are a client for promotional purposes.

-20 Privacy
+18 Privacy

-22 Limitation of liability
+19 Limitation of liability

 To the maximum extent permitted by law, our maximum aggregate liability (including of all our directors and members) under or in connection with this engagement letter or its subject matter is limited to $1,000,000 in Professional Indemnity per claim.
 You agree not to bring any claim against any of our directors, members or employees in their personal capacity.
 To the maximum extent permitted by law, we are not liable to you for: